-With our mild weather, it's time for our springtime wildlife to start their annual matchmaking and courtship rituals.
-While most go unnoticed, our community is perfect habitat for the infamous Coyote.
+Most go unnoticed, but our community is perfect habitat for the infamous Coyote.
 Thankfully, most interactions are uneventful but as we have encroached on their habitat, their behavior has evolved to be far less fearful of our activities.
 In nearly all cases, if you leave them alone, they'll leave you alone.

-This is the time of year when breeding peaks and goes until early March.
+Breeding peaks in mid-February and goes until early March.
 With a gestation period (pregnancy equivalent) of approximately 60 days, most litters of pups are born between late April and early May.
 From February to mid-March mother coyotes are actively seeking out den sites.
 By 3 months the puppies are learning how to hunt.
 While it's an incredible sight, it may not be what you want to see on your property.
 So what can you do to peacefully co-exist?
 Here's a few simple precautions:

 1. Keep your yard clear of clutter such as piles of brush which make suitable dens.